lagom/lagom/docs/manual/scala/guide/production/ProductionOverview.md

 Static lookup is the default behavior in `akka-persistence-cassandra` but Lagom overrides that behavior implementing a Session provider based on service location.
 That allows all services to continue to operate without the need to redeploy if/when the Cassandra `contact-points` are updated or fail.
 Using a Service Location based approach provides higher resiliency.
 It is possible to hardcode the list of `contact-points` where Cassandra may be located even when the server is stared with a dynamic service locator.

-You can decide to harcode the Cassandra contact points when using a static service locator as described above using:
+You can decide to hardcode the Cassandra contact points when using a static service locator as described above using:

 ```
 lagom.services {